Give back to the community and gain valuable legal experience

 Puerto Rico Legal Brigade

-Since 2017, a student-led BLS brigade has traveled to Puerto Rico every spring break and assisted lawyers in counseling low-income individuals appealing FEMA decisions that denied them food, shelter and other necessary financial resources in the wake of Hurricane Maria.
+Since 2017 (with a break during the pandemic), a student-led BLS brigade has traveled to Puerto Rico every spring break and assisted lawyers in counseling low-income individuals appealing FEMA decisions that denied them food, shelter and other necessary financial resources in the wake of Hurricane Maria.
 In the past, students have traveled to the Pontifical Catholic University of Puerto Rico School of Law and the Inter American University of Puerto Rico where experienced lawyers and professors certified them to carry out legal check-ups and other relevant legal work related to FEMA appeals.
 In addition, the brigade carried out supplemental research to coordinate and spread other free legal information and aid efforts for persons affected by Hurricane María.

 Suspension Representation Project